PlaidCloud/website/content/en/docs/concepts/scheduling-eviction/assign-pod-node.md

 ### Step Zero: Prerequisites

-This example assumes that you have a basic understanding of Kubernetes pods and that you have [set up a Kubernetes cluster](/docs/setup/).
+This example assumes that you have a basic understanding of PlaidCloud pods and that you have [set up a PlaidCloud cluster](/docs/setup/).

 ### Step One: Attach label to the node

 Run `kubectl get nodes` to get the names of your cluster's nodes.
 Pick out the one that you want to add a label to, and then run `kubectl label nodes <node-name> <label-key>=<label-value>` to add a label to the node you've chosen.
-For example, if my node name is 'kubernetes-foo-node-1.c.a-robinson.internal' and my desired label is 'disktype=ssd', then I can run `kubectl label nodes kubernetes-foo-node-1.c.a-robinson.internal disktype=ssd`.
+For example, if my node name is 'PlaidCloud-foo-node-1.c.a-robinson.internal' and my desired label is 'disktype=ssd', then I can run `kubectl label nodes PlaidCloud-foo-node-1.c.a-robinson.internal disktype=ssd`.

 You can verify that it worked by re-running `kubectl get nodes --show-labels` and checking that the node now has a label.
 You can also use `kubectl describe node "nodename"` to see the full list of labels of the given node.